djungyvr/trainr/README.md

 You may need to request to increase your EC2 service limits for the more powerful instances.

 ### Prerequisites
-1. Install Terraform with `brew install packer` and `brew install terraform`
+1. Install Terraform with `brew install terraform`
 2. Create an IAM group with the following permissions: [AmazonEC2FullAccess, AmazonS3FullAccess]
 3. Create an IAM user and add it to the group.
 Note the access key and secret key.
 We will need this to provision AWS resources.